-9.3.1 Describe the evaluation method for determining whether fraud, waste and abuse has occurred.
+9.3.1 Describe Applicant's evaluation method for determining whether fraud, waste and abuse has occurred.

-- 9.3.2 Describe the processes for fraud, waste and abuse investigation follow-up and corrective measures.
-Address how and when the results of monitoring, evaluation and adverse actions will be or are communicated to the Exchange. - 9.3.3 Describe how the results of investigations and adverse actions are used to enhance fraud prevention and detection.
+- 9.3.2 Describe Applicant's processes for fraud, waste and abuse investigation follow-up and corrective measures.
+Address how and when the results of monitoring, evaluation and adverse actions will be or are communicated to the Exchange. - 9.3.3 Describe how Applicant uses the results of investigations and adverse actions to enhance fraud prevention and detection.